airtap/airtap/UPGRADING.md

 This document describes breaking changes and how to upgrade.
 For a complete list of changes including minor and patch releases, please refer to the [changelog](CHANGELOG.md).

+## 1.0.0

+First stable release.
+No breaking changes since `0.1.0`.
+Intended as release line for users needing IE9-10 support; the next major release will only support IE11+ ([#171](https://github.com/airtap/airtap/issues/171)).

 ## 0.1.0

 The `--local [port]` option has been split into two options: `--local` and `--port <port>`.
 Previously, if you didn't specify a port and `--local` was the last flag, you had to do `--local -- test.js`.
 This is no longer the case.
 If you do want to specify a port, you must now do `--local --port 8000`.